-Jump into a lovely warm bubbly hot tub in Toft Halls private garden!
-There isn't one on on site but it is possible to rent out a hot tub from a third party supplier who can deliver for your stay.
-We can provide recommendations that know our houses and provide competitive prices such as a deluxe 8 seater for £210, so please feel free to ask.
+Jump into a lovely warm bubbly hot tub in Toft Hall's private garden!
+There isn't one on-site but it is possible to rent out a hot tub from a third party supplier who can deliver for your stay.
+We can provide recommendations that know our houses and provide competitive prices.
 Please note Party Houses charges an extra £40 for Hot Tubs used on our site.

 The local Peak District has so many activities; you’ll find something for everyone in your group.
 From Clay Pigeon shooting to walks in the local Peak District, there are countless local activities to do in the area, or even in Toft Hall.
 Visit our “Activities and Ideas” section to see more, or even call or email to ask our opinion!

-For the second year running we have won the Trip Advisor Certificate of Excellence.
-We own and run all our properties so you can be rest assured that our high standards are met in each property!
-Below you can find some snippets from Trip Advisor reviews left by our guests (you can find all of these on our Trip Advisor page – we like to be transparent about feedback!).
-Or click on the 'Reviews' button to see all our reviews.
+For the fourth year running, we have won the Trip Advisor Certificate of Excellence.
+We own and run Toft Hall so you can be rest assured that our high standards are met!
+You can find all of these on our Trip Advisor page – we like to be transparent about feedback, click on the 'Reviews' button to see all our reviews.

 Access Statement for Toft Hall

 This large self catering house is a Jacobean Hall built in the late 1500s.
-As a listed building Toft Hall has interesting architectural features including some very low doorways and uneven floors.
+As a listed building Toft Hall has interesting architectural features.
 Whilst we aim to welcome all guests there are some period features that might make access difficult for people with limited mobility.
 Other Party Houses have specially designed features which are suitable for the less mobile.